hashicorp/terraform-provider-google/website/docs/r/alloydb_instance.html.markdown

 * `instance_type` -
   (Required)
   The type of the instance.
+If the instance type is READ_POOL, provide the associated PRIMARY instance in the `depends_on` meta-data attribute.
   Possible values are: `PRIMARY`, `READ_POOL`.

 * `cluster` -